-In the health area, although there may be predictability with contingency plans for epidemics, the atypical scenario of a pandemic forces management in this segment to reevaluate its weaknesses and the way they carry out their management.
+In the health area, although there may be predictability with contingency plans for epidemics, the atypical scenario of a pandemic forces management in this segment to reevaluate its weaknesses and how quality management can help healthcare.

 Surviving a chaotic scenario without failing to provide the best patient care and with adequate resources, has been the great challenge of this sector.
 And in times when demands and services go beyond normality, quality management can be the great differential.
 But what can Quality provide for a healthcare company in this context?
 We list below the main differentials: